Partner at Charbonnet Law Firm LLC

 Common Injuries in These Accidents

-• Fractures and broken bones, especially in arms, legs, and ribs, are common.
+• Broken bones, especially in arms, legs, and ribs

 Insurance Coverage Options for Bicycle and Pedestrian Accidents